Cryptorchidism in dogs happens when one or both testicles are retained in the abdomen and fail to descend into the scrotum.

-There are a few developmental abnormalities that tend to occur alongside cryptorchidism, including deformities in the legs, tail, eyes, and eyelids.
-Dogs with cryptorchidism may also suffer from hip dysplasia, luxating patellas (dislocated kneecaps), and a life-threatening heart defect called tetralogy of the Fallot.
+There are a few developmental abnormalities that tend to occur alongside the condition.
+These include deformities in the legs, tail, eyes, and eyelids.
+Dogs may also suffer from hip dysplasia, luxating patellas (dislocated kneecaps), and a life-threatening heart defect called tetralogy of the Fallot.

 Treatments For Cryptorchidism In Dogs